Prophetic books: List

 In Judaism, only Isaiah, Jeremiah and Ezekiel are counted amongst the 'major prophets'.
-Baruch, a Septuagintal book, is considered canonical only in Roman Catholicism, Eastern Orthodoxy, and Oriental Orthodox churches but fictional in Protestant Christianity and in Judaism.
+Baruch, a Septuagintal book, is considered canonical in Catholicism, Eastern Orthodoxy, and Oriental Orthodox churches and apocryphal in Protestant Christianity and in Judaism.

 The minor prophets are the same in Christianity as in Judaism (however, in Jewish Bibles they are grouped as one single book, titled "The Twelve"):